-A wisdom tooth is extracted to correct an actual problem or to prevent problems that may come up in the future.
-When wisdom teeth come in, a number of problems can occur:
+A wisdom tooth is extracted to remove an existing problem or to prevent problems that may arise in the future.
+When wisdom teeth erupt, a number of problems can occur: